wmo-im/wis2box-training/documentation/docs/practical-sessions/connecting-to-wis2-over-mqtt.en.md

     - how to subscribe to WIS2 Global Broker services using MQTT Explorer
     - the WIS2 topic structure
     - the WIS2 notification message structure
+    - the difference between core and recommended data
+    - the topic structure used by the GTS-to-WIS2 gateway
     - the difference between Global Broker messages published on the `origin` and `cache` topics